INTERVIEW 2024.5.25

 Q, thanks to the performance of Taishi Brandon NOZAWA, we were able to win the penalty kick battle against Sagan Tosu.

-By stopping the fifth kick, I was able to stand out, but it was thanks to the hard work of my teammates for 120 minutes and everyone scoring their five kicks.
-I think each player showed their ability to bring victory on the pitch.
-In the penalty shootout, I was conscious of not getting drawn into the opponent's range while watching them.
-By bringing it to my own range, it led to the final save.
-As a team, I think we can fight greedily no matter who plays.
-I believe that winning together as one in the tournament-style Levain Cup, amidst a series of games, will lead to the future.
+A, By stopping the fifth kick, I ended up standing out, but it was thanks to everyone successfully converting all five kicks and the teammates' hard work throughout the 120 minutes.
+I believe each player demonstrated their ability to draw victory closer on the pitch.
+During the penalty shootout, I focused on watching the opponent and not letting myself be drawn into their range.
+By bringing the situation into my own range, I was able to make the crucial save in the final moment.
+As a team, I think we fight greedily no matter who takes the field.
+Being able to unite and win in the tournament-style Levain Cup amid consecutive matches will surely lead to future success.

 Q, It seems that your playing time is increasing and your condition is also improving.

-A, There are many aspects that can only be felt during a match, such as timing and coordination that can be obtained by accumulating playing time.
-By participating in matches, my own rhythm is born and a cycle is created.
-I am also grateful to have been able to play in the last 3 official matches in a row.
-From here on, I want to show even higher quality play and contribute to the team's victory with a sense of tension.
+A, There are many aspects such as timing and coordination that can only be felt during matches, which come from accumulating playing time.
+By playing, I find my own rhythm and establish a cycle, and I am also grateful to have been able to participate in three consecutive official matches recently.
+From here, I need to demonstrate even higher quality play and contribute to the team's victory with a sense of tension.

 Q, Please tell me the key to winning against Gamba Osaka.

-A, Gamba Osaka has a strong attacking force and is known as a "difficult team" to play against.
-However, the important thing is to maintain our own rhythm and speed while playing.
-I believe the opponent will try to connect passes precisely, so it is crucial to maintain a high level of intensity in both offense and defense, and to have an aggressive approach.
+A, Gamba Osaka has offensive power, and I have the impression that they are a “tough team” to face, but I think the important thing is to play with our own rhythm and sense of speed.
+I think the opponent will connect the ball with short passes, but it is important to maintain high intensity in both offense and defense and to have an aggressive attitude in challenging them.

 <Keita ENDO player>